mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out [this]({{< ref "/product-stack/tyk-gateway/middleware/url-rewrite-tyk-oas" >}}) page.

+If you're using Tyk Operator then check out the [configuring the URL rewriter in Tyk Operator](#tyk-operator) section below.

-## Configuring the URL rewriter in the Tyk Classic API Definition
+## Configuring the URL rewriter in the Tyk Classic API Definition {#tyk-classic}

 To configure the URL rewriter you must add a new `url_rewrites` object to the `extended_paths` section of your API definition, for example: